 Invasion of the Dinosaurs written by Malcolm Hulke and directed by Paddy Russell

 Sassy Sarah: I adore Sarah Jane Smith; I feel the need to get that off my chest because you will never hear me say a bad word about her no matter how daft she acts.
-I had a total crush on her when I was eight which played havoc with my burgeoning sexuality and those feelings have never really gone away.
-Oddly she looks better than ever these days!
-The Sarah from Season Eleven is far more like the Sarah from Bannerman Road than what she would become in the Baker years.
-She’s a razor sharp career girl, independent and will follow her own hunches regardless of the Doctor’s opinion.
-She tries to make sense of the story with some intelligence, offering suggestions of how the dinosaurs could have come to be and investigating nuclear bunkers to power the experiments that bring them forward in time.
-She wants snaps of the T Rex to sell to the papers after the crisis is over.
-Sarah talks about contacts and makes her own allies, she feels far more grounded in the real world than any of the previous companions.
+She could sometimes be written as a total dunce and a wimpering screamer to serve a plot point but thanks to Elisabeth Sladen's commited performance and the general feeling of the production team that this character is something worth treasuring Sarah manages to transcend any faults she might have to become something a bit special.
+The ultimate Doctor Who companion.
+I remember having a total crush on her when I was eight which played havoc with my burgeoning sexuality.
+Looking back it was because I wanted to be like her; brave in the face of danger, travelling through time and space and having a wail of a time with the Doctor.
+Watching Sarah develop in this season is a fascinating experience because she manages to go full circle; starting out as a career woman who investigates unusual phenomena (such as she does in this adventure featuring time travel and dinosaurs), becoming something of an intergalactic hippie who adopts the lifestyle of travelling with the Doctor as her own before being ceremoniously dumped back on Earth and picking up the pieces, once again investigation unusual activity as a side bar to her career in The Sarah Jane Adventures.
+Hulke characterises Sarah as a razor sharp career girl, independent enough from the Doctor to ignore him and follow her own hunches regardless of how much he dismisses her.
+Sarah tries to rationalize everything, making sense of the story in her own way and in doing so she manages to figure out who is behind everything and why (in doing so she leaves herself in their clutches but nobody's perfect).
+Sarah is the one who figures out where the experiments are and how they are being powered and it is Sarah who sniffs out the villains.
+That is sharp contrast with Jo who often needed everything spelt out for her.
+Always thinking of her career, Sarah wants to take some snaps of a T-Rex to sell to the papers once the crisis is over.
+She talks about contacts and makes her own allies, she feels far more grounded in the real world than any of the previous companions.
 She’s brave too, jumping on the back of a knife wielding maniac and is willing to open an airlock and risk being spat out into space to prove her theory that the spaceship set up is a sham.
 Sarah is the story’s conscience, pointing out how cruel it is to delude the environmentalists and pointing out that rolling back time is worse than murder.
 Sarah rocks, always has and always will.

 Sparkling Dialogue: ‘So much for honour amongst thieves!’